0xProject/0x-protocol-specification/v2/v2-specification.md

 }
 ```

 The signature is validated by calling the `Validator` contract's `isValidSignature` method.
+When using this signature type, the [`Exchange`](#exchange) contract makes a `STATICCALL` to the `Validator` contract's `isValidSignature` method, which means that signature verifcation will fail and revert if the `Validator` attempts to update state.

 ```
 // Pop last 20 bytes off of signature byte array.